New Plumbing Licensing Requirements

 - Plumbing contractors must designate to L&I, a certified plumber as the “dedicated plumber” for their company.
 This could be an owner/partner or a full-time employee.

-As of July 1, 2021, general contractors who are offering, advertising, and/or bidding on projects that require plumbing work, must subcontract that work to a licensed plumbing contractor.
+As of July 1, 2021, general contractors cannot offer, advertise, and/or bid on projects that require plumbing work.

 - General contractors can choose to also be licensed as plumbing contractors under Chapter 18.106 RCW to perform contract plumbing work.